dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

 | assetsManagementTimeoutSeconds | N  | Amount of time in seconds, for an AWS asset management operation, before it times out and cancelled.
 Asset management operations are any operations performed on STS, SNS and SQS, except message publish and consume operations that implement the default Dapr component retry behavior.
 The value can be set to any non-negative float/integer.
 Default: `5` | `0.5`, `10`
 | concurrencyMode | N  | When messages are received in bulk from SQS, call the subscriber sequentially (“single” message at a time), or concurrently (in “parallel”).
 Default: `"parallel"` | `"single"`, `"parallel"`

+### Additional info

+#### Conforming with AWS specifications

-* Dapr created SNS topic and SQS queue names conform with [AWS specifications](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/quotas-queues.html).
+Dapr created SNS topic and SQS queue names conform with [AWS specifications](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/quotas-queues.html).
 By default, Dapr creates an SQS queue name based on the consumer `app-id`, therefore Dapr might perform name standardization to meet with AWS specifications.

+#### SNS/SQS component behavior

+When the pub/sub SNS/SQS component provisions SNS topics, the SQS queues and the subscription behave differently in situations where the component is operating on behalf of a message producer (with no subscriber app deployed), than in situations where a subscriber app is present (with no publisher deployed).

+Due to how SNS works without SQS subscription _in publisher only setup_, the SQS queues and the subscription behave as a "classic" pub/sub system that relies on subscribers listening to topic messages.
+Without those subscribers, messages:

+- Cannot be passed onwards and are effectively dropped
+- Are not available for future subscribers (no replay of message when the subscriber finally subscribes)

+#### SQS FIFO

-* Using SQS FIFO (`fifo` metadata field set to `"true"`), per AWS specifications, provides message ordering and deduplication, but incurs a lower SQS processing throughput, among other caveats
+Using SQS FIFO (`fifo` metadata field set to `"true"`) per AWS specifications provides message ordering and deduplication, but incurs a lower SQS processing throughput, among other caveats.

-* Be aware that specifying `fifoMessageGroupID` limits the number of concurrent consumers of the FIFO queue used to only one but guarantees global ordering of messages published by the app's Dapr sidecars.
-See [this](https://aws.amazon.com/blogs/compute/solving-complex-ordering-challenges-with-amazon-sqs-fifo-queues/) post to better understand the topic of Message Group IDs and FIFO queues.
+Specifying `fifoMessageGroupID` limits the number of concurrent consumers of the FIFO queue used to only one but guarantees global ordering of messages published by the app's Dapr sidecars.
+See [this AWS blog post](https://aws.amazon.com/blogs/compute/solving-complex-ordering-challenges-with-amazon-sqs-fifo-queues/) to better understand the topic of Message Group IDs and FIFO queues.

+#### Default parallel `concurrencyMode`

-* Since v1.8.0, the component supports the `"parallel"` `concurrencyMode` as its default mode.
+Since v1.8.0, the component supports the `"parallel"` `concurrencyMode` as its default mode.
 In prior versions, the component default behavior was calling the subscriber a single message at a time and waiting for its response.

 {{% alert title="Important" color="warning" %}}
-When running the Dapr sidecar (daprd) with your application on EKS (AWS Kubernetes), if you're using a node/pod that has already been attached to an IAM policy defining access to AWS resources, you **must not** provide AWS access-key, secret-key, and tokens in the definition of the component spec you're using.
+When running the Dapr sidecar (`daprd`) with your application on EKS (AWS Kubernetes) node/pod already attached to an IAM policy defining access to AWS resources, you **must not** provide AWS access-key, secret-key, and tokens in the definition of the component spec.
 {{% /alert %}}

 ## Create an SNS/SQS instance